Greg M Delgoffe, PhD

 - Assistant Professor, Department of Immunology

 The Delgoffe Lab studies the impact of the tumor microenvironment on T cell subsets that infiltrate the tumor.
-We aim to dissect how tumor cells promote an immunosuppressive environment through the modulation of metabolism.
-We are currently examining this from two major perspectives.
+We aim to dissect how tumor cells promote an immunosuppressive environment through the modulation of metabolite availability and the generation of a chronic inflammatory environment.

 - Immunometabolism of tumor-infiltrating Treg cells